 Under Washington law, an LLC name must contain contain the words "Limited Liability Company" or "Limited Liability Co.," or the abbreviation "LLC" or "L.L.C."

 Your LLC's name must be distinguishable from the names of other business entities already on file with the Washington Secretary of State.
 Names may be checked for availability at the Washington Secretary of State business name database.

 You may reserve a name for 180 days by filing a Name Reservation with the Washington Secretary of State.
 The reservation must be filed by mail.
-The filing fee is $30.

 Every Washington LLC must have an agent for service of process in the state.
 This is an individual or business entity that agrees to accept legal papers on the LLC's behalf if it is sued.
 The registered agent may be a Washington resident or a corporation or LLC authorized to do business in Washington.
 The registered agent must have a physical street address in Washington.